 - Check in on a schedule.
 Once a quarter, take 30 minutes to look at your key digital assets.
 Is the website still fast?
 Is the Google listing still accurate?
 Are social posts still getting engagement?
 Small problems caught early stay small.

 - Use what's strong to fix what's weak.
 This is where it gets strategic.
 Strong social media but weak email list?
 Use your social reach to drive signups.
 Good website but no Google listing?
 Add a link asking members for reviews.
 Your strengths are tools for addressing your gaps.
+For instance, if your church website is performing well, you can leverage it to build a more robust email list by implementing a clear call to action, which is a key component of How to Build an Effective Email Strategy for Your Church.

 Your church is doing more right than you probably give yourself credit for.
 The trick is knowing where those strengths are so you can protect them, build on them, and let them carry some of the weight as you tackle the harder stuff.